Albany Bicentennial Tablet No. 41 – Clinton Avenue

 Clinton Avenue was graded in 1864, as was reported in February 1865: “The grading of Clinton avenue necessitated the removal of the shade trees about Bleecker Reservoir, which had attained a large size and were in a healthy state.
 They were carefully removed, but owing to the excessive drought, and partly from their remaining for so long a period in deep pits, a large number of them died.” that was from the city water works.

-1 thoughts on “Albany Bicentennial Tablet No. 41 – Clinton Avenue
+One response to “Albany Bicentennial Tablet No. 41 – Clinton Avenue”

 Leave a Reply